cardano-scaling/hydra/docs/docs/tutorial/index.md

 The initiation process might take some time as it includes submitting a transaction on-chain.
 Upon successful initiation, both Hydra nodes and their clients will display a `HeadIsInitializing` message, listing the parties required to commit.

-To commit funds to the head, choose which UTXOs you would like to make available on layer 2.
+To commit funds to the head, choose which UTxO you would like to make available on layer 2.
 Use the HTTP API of `hydra-node` to commit all funds given to `{alice,bob}-funds.vk` beforehand:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">